treeverse/lakeFS/docs/index.md

 * **Prevent data quality issues by enabling** -
    * Testing of production data before exposing it to users / consumers
    * Testing of intermediate results in your DAG to avoid cascading quality issues

+* **Accept bad source data and fix issues during the ETL phase**. - Before customer data can be analyzed, it’s frequently put through an extract, transform, and load (ETL) process.
+If you’re able to fix data in this stage, before it enters the database, you can solve a number of data quality issues.